adrija24/languages_learning/Java/Day 5/README.md

 ![](https://img.shields.io/badge/java-learned-bee5ed?colorA=70a8c4&colorB=007396&style=for-the-badge&logo=java)
 ---
 # Day :five:
- * AreaCubeCuboid - Area of cube and cuboid using mthod overloading
+ * AreaCubeCuboid - Area of cube and cuboid using method overloading
- * CubeCuboid - Volume of cube and cuboid using mthod overloading
+ * CubeCuboid - Volume of cube and cuboid using method overloading
- * SquareRectangle - Area of square and rectangle using mthod overloading
+ * SquareRectangle - Area of square and rectangle using method overloading